The #1 invoicing app

 For all the invoices issued between the period –

-the dealers will have to issue a revised invoice against the invoice already issued between the said period.
+The dealers will have to issue a revised invoice against the invoice already issued between the said period.
 The revised invoice will have to be issued within one month from the date of issue of the registration certificate.

 The difference between a revised invoice and a supplementary invoice can be enumerated as follows:

-|Meaning||Revised invoice may be issued by a taxable person in relation to any invoice already issued by him.||Supplementary tax invoice has to be issued by a taxable person in case where any deficiency is found in a tax invoice already issued by a taxable person.|
+|Meaning||A revised invoice may be issued by a taxable person in relation to any invoice already issued by him.||A supplementary tax invoice has to be issued by a taxable person in case where any deficiency is found in a tax invoice already issued by a taxable person.|

-|Period covered||The period starting from the effective date of registration till the date of issuance of certificate of registration.||Not based on period but invoice specific|
+|Period covered||The period starting from the effective date of registration till the date of issuance of a certificate of registration.||Not based on period but invoice specific|

-|Issued to whom||Only to registered person.||To registered taxable persons as well as unregistered persons.|
+|Issued to whom||Only to a registered person.||To registered taxable persons as well as unregistered persons.|

 For further understanding and formats, read our articles: